 And while the industry is quick to label those of us calling for full disclosure (I've been called a lot of names), the most important name that most of us hear is "Mom" or "Dad."
 And as parents around the country wake up to what is happening to our food supply--how these ingredients aren't being used in other countries and how American companies are opting out of these controversial ingredients overseas while leaving them in here--they are finding their courage and beginning to use their voices and platforms to create change.
 In some cases, that change has been positive: One look at Chipotle's share price shows how embracing the customers' request for more information can drive shareholder return.
 In other cases, the change has been negative: Kellogg's second quarter earnings of 2013 were down, and they recently announced a 7 percent cut in its employee base, as a grassroots movement to reject its products, aimed at children and loaded with genetically engineered ingredients, grows.

 The food industry has a choice to make: stand with the chemical companies or stand with its consumers.

 The fiduciary duty is an obvious one, to reduce the risk of litigation and to meet consumer demand.
 The food industry should join its consumers and honor Americans' right to know if the ingredients in their food are now genetically engineered or to opt out of buying and eating them entirely.
 Continuing to pump ingredients into the food supply that expose them to liability makes no sense.

-Robyn O'Brien is a former financial analyst who covered the food industry.
-You can learn more at www.robynobrien.com
+Robyn O'Brien is a former financial analyst, mother of four and author.
+You can learn more at www.robynobrien.com.

 For more from Maria Rodale, visit www.mariasfarmcountrykitchen.com